DanielWeiner/16iax10h-linux-sound-saga/README.md

 Gergo K. showed me how to extract the AW88399 firmware from the Windows driver package and install it on Linux, as documented in Step 1.

-@rgarber11 graciously contributed [the fix](https://github.com/nadimkobeissi/16iax10h-linux-sound-saga/issues/19#issuecomment-3594367397) for making the internal microphone work.
+[Richard Garber](https://github.com/rgarber11) graciously contributed [the fix](https://github.com/nadimkobeissi/16iax10h-linux-sound-saga/issues/19#issuecomment-3594367397) for making the internal microphone work.

 Sincere thanks to everyone who [pledged](PLEDGE.md) a reward for solving this problem.
 The reward goes to Lyapsus.